HackIllinois/blog/_posts/2019-08-28-mentor-spotlight-katharine-hyatt.markdown

 I primarily work with the Julia ecosystem, with GPU packages more specifically.
 I think the Julia ecosystem is a viable choice for this as it offers native support for CUDA kernels.
 I'm currently working on a new sort of [module that deals with High Dimensional Tensors](https://github.com/ITensor/ITensors.jl).
 We conducted supporting research in the context of Multi-Dimensional Linear Algebra, and I'm happy to say that the project is almost completed and will be useful in fields such as Machine Learning.

 ### What does open source mean to you?
-Open Source holds a lot of significance for me, both personally and professionally.
+Open source holds a lot of significance for me, both personally and professionally.
 In my industry, there has been a push for open source elements recently to minimize duplication of effort.
 There might be situations where different groups are solving the same problem but still not getting the same answer legibly.
 Utilizing open source resources in such situations avoids teams working to reinvent the wheel and also makes it easy to identify problems during code audits.

 For me, open source is also a way to give back to the community.
 What is truly inspiring is that a small contribution by a single person has the potential to pay big dividends for the community at large.